Donate

 Has joined the TPNW

-Signed: 20 September 2017
+20 September 2017 |

-Ratified: 6 August 2020
+6 August 2020 |

 Signature and ratification

-In an address to the United Nations earlier that week, Nigeria’s president, Muhammadu Buhari, said: “The crisis in the Korean peninsula underscores the urgency for all member states, guided by the spirit of enthroning a safer and more peaceful world, to ratify without delay the treaty prohibiting nuclear weapons.”
+In an address to the United Nations earlier that week, Nigeria’s then-president, Muhammadu Buhari, said: “The crisis in the Korean peninsula underscores the urgency for all member states, guided by the spirit of enthroning a safer and more peaceful world, to ratify without delay the treaty prohibiting nuclear weapons.”

-Treaty negotiations
+TPNW negotiations

 In its opening statement to the negotiating conference, Nigeria described the initiation of the treaty-making process as “an epic accomplishment” after almost half a century “of minimal progress” in multilateral efforts to achieve nuclear disarmament.